FascodeNet/alterlinux/README.profile.rst

   - `ext4+squashfs`: Create an ext4 partition, copy the airootfs work directory to it and create a squashfs image from it
 * `airootfs_image_tool_options`: An array of options to pass to the tool to create the airootfs image.
 Currently only `mksquashfs` is supported - see `mksquashfs --help` for all possible options (defaults to `('-comp' 'xz')`).
+  - `file_permissions`: An associative array that lists files and/or directories who need specific ownership or permissions.
+The array's keys contain the path and the value is a colon separated list of owner UID, owner GID and access mode.
+E.g. `file_permissions=(["/etc/shadow"]="0:0:400")`.

 packages.arch
 =============